Strong section headers boost readability and accessibility.

 Mass.gov features both customizable and pre-configured headings to help readers and search engines find important information.
 These heading formats complement each other to give users flexibility in presenting unique content but also to ensure consistency and structure across the site.

-Headings and subheadings also play a big role in guiding users of assistive devices, such as screen readers, through content.
+Headings and subheadings also play a big role in accessibilty, guiding people such as screen readers through your page's content.

 The text or format for certain Mass.gov fields is pre-determined.
 While users author page titles, for example, those titles automatically are formatted with an H1 tag (or Heading 1).
+Pages should have one H1.
 This is the largest text on the page, and tells visitors and search engines what the page is about.

 Users have plenty of flexibility beyond these titles and a handful of other pre-formatted headings.

-The rich text toolbar (also known as a rich text field) is found across many Mass.gov content types, including in the Organization page's "We who serve" field and the "Overview" field on Information Details.
+The rich text toolbar (also known as a rich text field) is found across many Mass.gov content types, including in the "Overview" field on Information Details.
 It is designed to help users format content.

 This includes adding block quotes, inserting hyperlinks, embedding images or tables, and putting words in italics or bold.
 This is also the space where users can customize headings and subheadings to provide structure and context.